C4ptainCrunch/thesis/source/index.rst

 The Mancala games are an ancient family of game that are played on many continents :cite:`deVoogt2008`, Awale being one of them.
 The word mancala comes from the Arabic word "نقلة", transliterated as "naqala" and literally meaning "to move".

-Like Awale, Mancala games can consist of rows of pits, some of them having more than two rows (:numref:`see Fig. %s <bao>`) and sometimes extra pits with a special role.
+Like Awale, Mancala games can consist of rows of pits, some of them having more than two rows (:numref:`see Figure %s <bao>`) and sometimes extra pits with a special role.
 Mancala games can sometimes be played by more than two players.

 .. _bao: